MicrosoftDocs/azure-docs/articles/azure-monitor/app/iis-configurator-api-getstatus.md

 ### -Force

 **Optional**.
 Used only with InspectProcess.
-This will skip the user prompt to download the additional tools.
+This switch will skip the user prompt to download the additional tools.